icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

+* What are the significant advantages of using Git?

+* How do you copy a file from a different directory into your pwd?